REUTERS - Interior Minister Prince Nayef bin Abdul-Aziz is one of the most powerful players in leading oil exporter Saudi Arabia.

 * Nayef raised eyebrows abroad after the Sept.
 11, 2001 attacks in the United States when he denied that Saudis were among the hijackers, suggested Jews instead were behind the attacks, and held up cooperation with Western security bodies.
 But he went on to win plaudits from Western governments for his action to crush al Qaeda cells inside the kingdom after the group launched a violent campaign there in 2003.

 * In June he admonished the religious police to treat people with respect, a move described by an official at the interior ministry as showing that Nayef can be flexible.

 "He had gained their confidence by praising them much first, and then asked for change.
-If he criticised the religious police from the start they would not listen to him," he said.
+If he criticised the religious police from the start they would not listen to him," the official said.

-(Reporting by Ulf Laessing and Asma Alsharif; Editing by Samia Nakhoul)
+Reporting by Ulf Laessing and Asma Alsharif; editing by Mark Heinrich